Skip to main content

 • Timezone: Select the timezone the schedule should follow.

-• Start Date / End Date: Specify when this schedule should start and end running.
+• Start Date / End Date: Specify when the schedule should begin and stop running.

-• Schedule Type: Choose the schedule type of either Recurring or Relative.
+• Schedule Type: Choose either Recurring (Cron-like) or Relative (First Saturday, etc.).

 Recurring (Cron-like) Types